benaclarkson/Intro_to_JS_Book/README.md

 # Intro_to_JS_Book

-A place to catolog and track my Launch School Introduction to Programming with JavaScript book exercises.
+A place to catalog and track my Launch School Introduction to Programming with JavaScript book exercises.